floybix/floybix.github.io/_posts/2014-10-15-learning-simple-sentences.md

 `mouth`).
 This is generalisation because it would never have seen the exact sequence "`Chifung has a brain`" before.

 Some technical details with the input.
-Each sentence is presented 3 times so that synapses can learn enough to become connected.
-I presented the words "Jane" and "Chifung" on their own to stabilise their feed-forward receptive fields before starting the sentences.
+I present each sentence 3 times so that synapses can learn enough to become connected.
+I start by presenting the words "Jane" and "Chifung" on their own to stabilise their feed-forward receptive fields.
 Sentences are separated by a gap (a time step with no input at all), which allows the next sequence to start fresh, without continuous context.
 It is useful to include a start token (">") and end token (".") on each, so that words can have a specific representation for starting a sentence, and so the end of a sentence can be predicted.

 ### Predictions and votes

-How do we extract predictions from HTM in terms of the source input words?
-We start with the set of cells in the predictive state.
-Through their columns, we trace back their proximal synapses connected to the encoded input bit array.
-This gives us a number of **votes** (number of connected synapses) for each input bit.
-Going over each possible word, we work out the percentage of votes falling in each word's bit-set, and the average number of votes over the word's complete bit-set.
+How can we extract predictions from HTM in terms of the source input words?
+Start with the set of cells in the predictive state.
+Through their columns, trace back their proximal synapses connected to the encoded input bit array.
+This gives a number of **votes** (number of connected synapses) for each input bit.
+Going over each possible word, work out the percentage of votes falling in that word's bit-set, and the average number of votes over the word's complete bit-set.
 (These would only give different orderings if the inputs were of different sizes).

 ## Play with it

 Here's the interactive demo.
-This time, you have the option to enter your own input!
+You also have the option to enter your own input!

 [Simple sentences demo](/assets/2014-10-15/simple_sentences.html)